msavli/SloKJV/README.md

 > - "*" difference between SloKJV and SSP (Slovenian standard translation)
 >
 >Sources: [English text](http://www.crosswire.org/~dmsmith/kjv2006/), [Notes and references](www.kingjamesbibleonline.org/Psalms–Chapter–1_Original–1611–KJV/) and [biblija.net](http://www.biblija.net/biblija.cgi?m=&id13=1&id7=1&pos=0&set=6&l=sl).
+>
+>Translation takes place in [Notepad++](http://notepad-plus-plus.org/) where the Slovenian text is below the English text for each verse.
+Then with a script this is converted to OSIS format - the XML file that is published on this page.